mrsinguyen/awesome-drupal/README.md

 ## Modules
 ### Administration

+* [Navbar](https://www.drupal.org/project/navbar) - A very simple mobile friendly navigation toolbar introduced as part of the Spark project to solve mobile editing problems with the Drupal 7 shipped toolbar, that is not very friendly to small screen sizes.
 * [Administration menu](https://www.drupal.org/project/admin_menu) - Provides a theme-independent administration interface (aka. navigation, back-end).
 It's a helper for novice users coming from other CMS, a time-saver for site administrators, and useful for developers and site builders.
 * [Features](Features) - The features module enables the capture and management of features in Drupal.
 A feature is a collection of Drupal entities which taken together satisfy a certain use-case.